Riccio93/DevsTinyAdventure/README.md

-# Dev's Little Adventure
+# Dev's Tiny Adventure

 ## Description

 In the game you play as Dev in his quest to obtain all the 150 coins scattered through the level.
-Coins can be collected from both actual coin objects in the map and by defeating enemies.
+Coins can be collected from both actual coin objects in the map and by defeating enemies by jumping on their head.

 ## Features and mechanics